penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-variableperiods.md

 ## weeklyVariable

-Define the distribution as a number of sections per week and a maximum range of sections per day.
+It defines the distribution as a number of sections per week and a maximum range of sections per day.

-> It indicates a variable distribution, among all the periods between which it is distributed.
-It is not the distribution of each period, but the total of this session.
+> It indicates a variable distribution among all the periods over which it is distributed.
+It is not the distribution of each period, but the total of this class unit.
 >

 `weeklyVariable`